azdavis/millet/docs/architecture.md

 ### `crates/text-size-util`

-A wrapper around the `text-size` crate to add some helpers, primarily `Located`, a pair of a value and a text range.
+A wrapper around the `text-size` crate to add some helpers, primarily `WithRange`, a pair of a value and a text range.

 ### `crates/paths`